morgan-401-advanced-javascript/lab04/README.md

   * Returns a JSON object with xyz in it.

 #### Tests
-* How do you run tests?
+* How do you run tests? npm test
 * What assertions were made?
 * What assertions need to be / should be made?